 - Specific timestamps where jitter is worst.

-- Whether the jitter pattern is consistent across multiple regenerations (structural prompt issue) or varies (close to random).
+- Whether the jitter pattern is consistent across multiple regenerations (a structural prompt issue) or varies run to run (closer to random sampling).

 - The intended motion type (calm, moderate, fast).